dkihe/ckst/README.md

   * Fixed bug where the Password Bank was displaying all users data instead of user-specific data
   * Created a New Entry page where users can add new database entries in "Account: Password" tuples
   * Enabled Admin capabilities for editing User account data
-    * Current/Next Task: Enable users to delete account:password entries in the database, possibly integrate the NewEntry and PasswordBank pages
+    * Current/Next Task: Enable users to delete account:password entries from the database, possibly integrate the NewEntry and PasswordBank pages